UPC-A

 Check Digit Calculation

-3. Sum all digits in even position.
+3. Sum all digits in the even position.

-4. Sum the results of step 3 and step 4.
+4. Sum the results of step 2 and step 3.

 5. Divide the result of step 4 by 10.